Dana-Farber Cancer Institute, Boston

-The Center is also designed to connect researchers to clinicians, so that .there can be true collaboration between researchers and the physicians providing patient care.
+The Center is also designed to connect researchers to clinicians, creating true collaboration between researchers and the physicians providing patient care.
 Actual bridges connect research laboratories to clinicians.
 The facility also houses an area to test new drugs in clinical trials.
 The environment is designed to be relaxing and soothing, and even includes live classical music performances.

 Few cancer centers are more comprehensive or innovative than the Dana-Farber Cancer Institute.
 Through a strategy of collaborating with numerous other organizations and translating advanced research into treatments, diagnostics, and other benefits for real patients, Dana-Farber has become one of the best cancer care centers in the world.

 Get Your FREE Resources Sent Overnight